 Many of us at Rosenfeld Injury Lawyers are avid boaters ourselves, so we are particularly concerned by boat safety on our waterways.
 Particularly in Chicago and other seasonal climates throughout the Midwest, we tend to see a rash of boat injuries and watercraft accidents every summer.
-While the causes remain varied, inexperienced boat drivers take to the water without much consideration of their passengers or people sharing the water around them.Duties of boat owners and operators to passengers and others sharing the water with them
+While the causes remain varied, inexperienced boat drivers take to the water without much consideration of their passengers or people sharing the water around them resulting in Illinois boating accidents involving injuries and even death.Duties of Illinois boat owners and operators to passengers and others sharing the water with them

-Operators of boats and other personal watercraft, such as Jet Skis or Ski-Doos, have a responsibility to safely operate their watercraft and protect both their passengers as well as other people around them on the water.
+Operators of boats and other personal watercraft, such as Jet Skis or Ski-Doos, have a responsibility under Illinois law to safely operate their watercraft and protect both their passengers as well as other people around them on the water.
 As boat accident attorneys in Chicago, IL who have successfully recovered money on behalf of people injured by negligent watercraft operators, we regularly discover that there is an utter indifference to applicable laws.
-However pursuant to Illinois Law, recreational boat operators must consider the following:
+However pursuant to Illinois motor boat law, recreational boat operators must consider the following:

 Careless Operation: No person shall operate any watercraft in a care- less or heedless manner as to endanger any person or property, or at a rate of speed greater than will permit him in the exercise of reasonable care to bring the watercraft to a stop within the assured clear distance ahead.